Gauge-invariant action for free string field theory with boundary: Introduction and summary

 In this paper we provide a complete gauge-invariant construction of free open and closed bosonic SFT with target space $M\subset \mathbb{R}^D$, having a boundary $\del M$.
 As already anticipated in our previous paper \cite{paper1} (where we managed to write free gauge-invariant actions for the massless sector and the tensionless limit of string theory for a flat boundary), this is achieved by adding boundary terms containing new dynamical boundary degrees of freedom.
 However the boundary fields we use in this paper are different from \cite{paper1} and they are essentially identified with the SFT gauge parameters, restricted to the boundary.
 As discussed in the introduction of \cite{paper1}, this is the very same mechanism that restores gauge-invariance of Chern-Simons with boundary.\footnote{See \cite{Balasubramanian:2018axm} for similar ideas on the entanglement entropy in string theory.} Our action thus contains the original bulk degrees of freedom in the string field $\Psi$ and new boundary degrees of freedom, assembled in a `boundary' gauge-string field $\chi$.
 The action is given by

 where the grassmann-odd operator $\Gamma^*$ is linear in the normal derivative to the boundary $\del_\perp$ and is defined in (\ref{B-Gamma},\ref{eq:GammaDecomp}).
 Here $\w_M$ is the symplectic form (BPZ inner product) restricted to $M\subset\mathbb{R}^D$ \eqref{w-M} and $\w_{\del M}$ is its further restriction to the boundary $\del M$ \eqref{w-del}.
 In particular the last three terms are pure boundary terms which couple the bulk string field $\Psi$ with the boundary degrees of freedom contained in $\chi$.
 This action has the following consistency properties \begin{enumerate} \item It has a well-defined variational principle in the sense discussed in \cite{paper1}.
-This is achieved thanks to the first $\Psi$-$\Psi$ boundary term\footnote{See also \cite{georg, atakan} for the construction of an equivalent $\Psi$-$\Psi$ term.} which renders the $\Psi$-action first order in derivatives, thus giving a well-defined variational principle allowing for Dirichlet or Neumann-like boundary conditions. \item It is invariant under the following gauge transformations
+This is achieved thanks to the first $\Psi$-$\Psi$ boundary term which renders the $\Psi$-action first order in derivatives, thus giving a well-defined variational principle allowing for Dirichlet or Neumann-like boundary conditions.
+Note that an equivalent $\Psi$-$\Psi$ term, which makes the variational principle well-defined, was first constructed by \cite{georg, atakan}. \item It is invariant under the following gauge transformations